New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: Results and discussion

-\section{{\bf Results and Discussion}}
+\section{{\bf Results and discussion}}

-In new inflation models, inflation is realized below the vacuum expectation value (VEV) where inflaton field is assumed to start from somewhere close to the origin ($\phi = 0$) and rolls towards the minimum of the potential at $\phi=1$.
-This initial condition of inflaton can be realized dynamically with an earlier stage of preinflation \cite{Izawa:1997df,Senoguz:2004ky}.
-In preinflation, an early stage of inflation is realized by some other field $\Psi$ which provides a large mass to the $\phi$ field during preinflation.
-This stabilizes the $\phi$ field at zero.
-Preinflation ends at some critical value of the field $\Psi$ which again destabilizes the $\phi$ field from the origin.
-This way $\phi$ field acquires its natural initial conditions for new inflation.
+In new inflation models, inflation occurs below the vacuum expectation value (VEV) where inflaton field is assumed to start from somewhere close to the origin ($\phi = 0$) and rolls down the minimum of the potential at $\phi=1$.
+This initial condition of inflaton can be realized dynamically with an earlier stage of preinflation \cite{Senoguz:2004ky,Izawa:1997df,Yamaguchi:2004tn}.
+For example, this early stage of preinflation, characterized by an energy scale $\mu_{\text{pre}} \gg \mu$, can be realized by a model of supersymmetric hybrid preinflation where a gauge-singlet field $X$ plays the role of preinflaton.
+This stage provides a large effective mass $\sim \mu_{\text{pre}}^4/m_P^2$ to the inflaton, $\phi$, during preinflation.
+The $\phi$-field immediately stabilizes to its minimum which becomes, $\phi_{\text{min}} \simeq (\mu/\mu_{\text{pre}})^2 X_c$, with $X_c \sim \mu_{\text{pre}}$ at the end of preinflation \cite{Senoguz:2004ky,Izawa:1997df,Yamaguchi:2004tn}.
+After the end of preinflation the $\phi$-field destabilizes to realize new inflation from its initial value $\phi_{\text{min}}$, now lying reasonably close to the origin.
+This way $\phi$ field acquires its natural initial conditions suitable for new inflation.